Raina N. Fichorova, MD, PhD

 Chris graduated from the University of Massachusetts Boston with his BS in Biology in 2016.
 His undergraduate research involved trace element fingerprinting and genomic analysis of Mytilus in the Gulf of Maine, along with investigating the social epidemiology of financial debt in the Boston area.
 Chris joined the Genital Tract Biology Lab upon receiving his degree.
 He focused on performing cytokine assays for various ongoing studies.
 He plans to continue his education focusing on infectious disease epidemiology and public health.

 Tiffany is a current Harvard graduate student studying Immunology.
-She earned her B.A. in Biology and Art History from Wellesley College in 2015.
+She earned her BA in Biology and Art History from Wellesley College in 2015.
 Her thesis research focused on the role of exosomes and microRNAs in modulating the immune response to vaginal infections.
 In addition to the immune system, she also enjoys thinking and writing about 20th century American architecture and design.

 Joshua graduated from Howard University in 2022 with a degree in Civil Engineering.
 He was a member of the BWH STARS program, through which he was able to connect with Dr. Fichorova.
 Dr. Fichorova and Joshua worked on a literature review outlining how dysplasia of the vaginal microbiome relates to high-risk HPV and cervical cancer.
 He had a wonderful time working with Dr. Fichorova over the summer and learned so much about the literature review process.
 After the BWH STARS program, Joshua worked at Walter P Moore, a structural engineering consulting firm based in Houston TX.
 In the fall 2022, he joined Dr. Antonia Chen, an orthopedic surgeon at Brigham and Women’s Hospital.
 In the future, he hopes to complete medical school and work as an orthopedic surgeon.
 He also wants to build his own hospital and provide free healthcare for those in need.